 - Evolve: our action plan continues to evolve and next year, we’ll evaluate our success and start preparing for the next edition of our Strategic Plan for 2020-23!

 Does your station’s Strategic Plan need a refresh, or are you looking to evaluate your station’s governance?
-We’ve worked with the CBAA to develop a Community Radio Station Health Check to help you.
-To help us create a bright future for Australian community media, please donate today.
-Learn more about how your support will strengthen independent Australian community media.
+Undertake the Community Radio Station Health Check we developed with the CBAA.